-- Stop engine when fueling.

-- Do not smoke when fueling.

-- Do not overfill tank.

-- Avoid contact with skin or breathing of vapor.

-- Keep sparks and flame away from tank.

-- 1. Remove the fuel tank cap.

-- 2. Fill the tank approximately 4 inches (100mm) from the top of the filler neck to allow for fuel expansion (observe the fuel gauge while filling).
-DO NOT FILL THE TANK TO THE POINT OF OVERFLOW.

-- 3. Replace the fuel cap and tighten securely.

-- See Engine Owner's Manual for specific fuel recommendations.
+- 1. Remove the fuel tank cap. - 2.
+Fill the tank approximately 4 inches (100mm) from the top of the filler neck to allow for fuel expansion DO NOT FILL THE TANK TO THE POINT OF OVERFLOW. - 3.
+Replace the fuel cap and tighten securely. - 4.
+See Engine Owner's Manual for specific fuel recommendations.